Our projects

 Contact: James Ward

-The Deadly Fit Mums Project
+Deadly Fit Mums Project

 An Aboriginal community-led exercise and nutrition program offered to Indigenous pregnant mothers and to other mothers pregnant with an Indigenous baby.